Your newborn baby

 Birthmarks

 The most common birthmarks in newborns are little pink or red V-shaped marks on the forehead, upper eyelids or neck.
 Some people call these stork marks or salmon patches.
-They gradually fade, but it may be a few months before they disappear completely.
+Marks on the face tend to fade gradually, but marks on the neck can take longer to go away.

 See more about birthmarks.